YellowChemistryPublishing/Firework.Runtime/README.md

     defined by quadratic beziers.

 -   _The authors, contributors, and engineers who have written the following..._

-    -   `bgfx`

-        Is what we use for all 2D and 3D graphics.
+    -   `bgfx`—Is what we use for all 2D and 3D graphics.

-    -   `glm`

-        For all our numerical math, including 2D and 3D matrix transformations required in rendering.
+    -   `glm`—For all our numerical math, including 2D and 3D matrix transformations required in rendering.

-    -   `libcxxext`

-        Small C++ additions that are lightly sprinkled throughout our code, to make a faster, safer, better library.
+    -   `libcxxext`—Small C++ additions that are lightly sprinkled throughout our code, to make a faster, safer, better library.

-    -   `moodycamel::ConcurrentQueue`

-        A general-purpose, multi-producer, multi-consumer, thread-safe queue, used mainly to communicate sequences of events between threads.
+    -   `moodycamel::ConcurrentQueue`—A general-purpose, multi-producer, multi-consumer, thread-safe queue, used mainly to communicate sequences of events between threads.

-    -   `pugixml`

-        Loads `.svg` files for us, and other XML files if you'd like!
+    -   `pugixml` Loads `.svg`—files for us, and other XML files if you'd like!

-    -   `robin-hood-hashing`

-        An (although no longer in development), very fast set of hashmaps, that we prefer using.
+    -   `robin-hood-hashing`—An (although no longer in development), very fast set of hashmaps, that we prefer using.

-    -   `SDL3`

-        For window management, input handling, and much more!
+    -   `SDL3`—For window management, input handling, and much more!

-    -   `stb`

-        We use `stb_truetype` for the loading of OpenType fonts, and `stb_image` to load `.png` files.
+    -   `stb`—We use `stb_truetype` for the loading of OpenType fonts, and `stb_image` to load `.png` files.

-    -   `std_function`

-        An alternate implementation of a general-purpose function wrapper which is measurably faster than the common standard implementations.
+    -   `std_function`—An alternate implementation of a general-purpose function wrapper which is measurably faster than the common standard implementations.
 We like that.